 O'Brien v.
 Welty

-Neil O’Brien, a conservative student activist attending California State University-Fresno, was disciplined in September 2011 after he confronted two professors at their offices, with a video camera rolling, asking questions about their involvement in a campus magazine that O’Brien believed to be liberally biased.
+Neil O’Brien, a conservative student activist attending California State University-Fresno, was disciplined in September 2011 after he confronted two professors at their offices with a video camera rolling, asking questions about their involvement in a campus magazine that O’Brien believed was liberally biased.
 O’Brien was brought up on charges of violating a state regulation against threats, harassment or intimidation.
 A college disciplinary board put him on probation and barred him from holding any campus office.
-O’Brien filed suit alleging the punishment violated his First Amendment rights.
-But in May 2013, a U.S. district judge in the Eastern District of California granted Fresno State’s motion to dismiss the complaint.
+O’Brien filed suit, arguing that the punishment violated his First Amendment rights.
+In May 2013, a U.S. district judge in the Eastern District of California granted Fresno State’s motion to dismiss the complaint.
 The judge wrote that O’Brien’s “attempt at in-your-face interviews with video camera going, and his failure to immediately desist when requested to do so is nothing short of harassment and at least attempted intimidation.”